Darwin, Northern Territory

 In other encouraging news, research agency Moody’s Analytics, expects a 3.7% growth in Darwin’s house values in 2019, accelerating by 6.6% in 2020.
 “Housing affordability in Darwin is among the highest of all capital cities, attracting increased numbers of first-time home-buyers,” says Moody’s.

 It is noteworthy also that two national commentators, BIS and Herron Todd White, have recently forecast an impending return to growth in Darwin property prices.
+There are early signs of this occurring in the latest price data from SQM Research.

 This report covers the suburbs of Darwin City, Anula, Bellamack, Coconut Grove, Driver, Durack, Fannie Bay, Gray, Gunn, Johnston, Karama, Leanyer, Marrara, Moulden, Nightcliffe, Parap, Rosebery, Stuart Park, Tiwi and Woodroffe.